-- Throughput gain (G): This is the ratio of the throughput obtained by applying SD over the throughput obtained by applying CW reset scheme. - Settling time (T_l) : After a sudden decrease of active stations number (e.g. at t = 150s), T_l is the time it takes a single flow to reach its steady state throughput, with small CW values.
-T_l characterizes the system response time using CW decrease.
+- Throughput gain (G): This is the ratio of the throughput obtained by applying SD over the throughput obtained by applying the CW reset scheme. - Settling time (T_l) : After a sudden decrease of the number of active stations (e.g. at t = 150s), T_l is the time it takes a single flow to reach its steady state throughput, with small CW values.
+T_l characterizes the system response time that uses slow CW decrease.